olgasparyan/olgasparyan.github.io/README.md

 # olgasparyan.github.io
-Hi, I am Olga - grad student at the UoR.
+Hi, I am Olga.
+I am a grad student at the University of Rochester, and I use GitHub to create my website.

-I am trying to start using GitHub as the primary source for sharing codes and scripts.
+The website is written in the HTML.
-I also want to try using this platform for my personal website
+The theme that has been used to create the website is designed and kindly provided by the FreeHTML5.co (http://freehtml5.co/).